python-poetry/cleo/docs/options.rst

 .. code-block:: python

     'options': [{
-        'iterations': {
+        'name': 'iterations',
         'description': 'How many times should the message be printed?', 'value_required': True,
         'default': 1
-        }
     }]

     # Class notation